Information for patients

 3 days before your appointment

-Stop taking any drugs that may cause you to become constipated, for example, Lomotil, codeine phosphate, fybrogel or iron tablets, but continue to take all other usual medications.
+Stop any drugs that may cause you to be constipated, for example, Lomotil, Loperamide or Codeine phosphate.

 The day before your appointment